BHS/BASK/BOFAS Joint Revalidation Session: Rotational Alignment of the Lower Limb: A Multi-speciality Approach to Optimising Outcomes

 Specialist Society

-Session Title: Rotational Alignment of the Lower Limb: A Multi-speciality Approach to Optimizing Outcomes
+Session Title: Rotational Alignment of the Lower Limb: A Multi-speciality Approach to Optimising Outcomes

 The lower limb is a highly interconnected system, where alterations in the alignment of one joint can influence the function and biomechanics of others.
 As orthopaedic surgeons, we frequently encounter patients with conditions that affect the hip, knee, and ankle joints, yet the interrelationship between these regions is often not fully appreciated when it comes to achieving optimal alignment.
 This is especially true for patients undergoing joint replacement surgeries, realignment procedures, or trauma management.
 Correcting and maintaining ideal rotational alignment is crucial not just for improving immediate surgical outcomes but for ensuring long-term function and quality of life.